Ahuoyiza/beyond-service-mobile-hedera/API_DOCS.md

 **Author:** Sophia Ahuoyiza Abubakar
 **Date:** 29th October 2025

 This project provides a backend API implementation for integrating Hedera Hashgraph features into a game.
-It is designed to serve as a bridge between an Unreal Engine game client and the Hedera network, enabling features like wallet connection and the minting of exclusive in-game items as Non-Fungible Tokens (NFTs).
+It is designed to serve as a bridge between our Unreal Engine game client and the Hedera network, enabling features like wallet connection and the minting of exclusive in-game items as Non-Fungible Tokens (NFTs).

 This initial version (MVP) focuses on providing a simple, testable framework for connecting to the Hedera testnet.